 How much does the drone carry?

 For the spraying drones, the answer is 10L, but it may be the wrong question.
 A better question is what area can it cover at what water rate.
 We use a rapid refill system from a tank on a Polaris™ ATV.
 From landing with a depleted spray tank we can be back in the air, all loaded up again in just over a minute.
 We plan our spraying so that the drone’s spray tank needs refilling when it is near us.
 We fill it from a 200L agitating tank mounted on a Polaris™ which itself is refilled from a 1000L tank mounted on our support vehicle.
 So whilst the spraying drone itself carries 10L, the drone spraying system we deploy can carry 1200L.

-What tasks is the drone best suited to?
+What tasks are the drones best suited to?

 Our on-farm and on-task experience has shown, that in comparison to other equipment, the drone is a great option for:

 - Precision herbicide/fertiliser application to a broad range of cultivations.
 No driving on the crop needed (no tram-tracks needed) and the downdraft from the drone pushes the product through the crop canopy and mixes it through the plants.
 We have demonstated this effectiveness on many different types of summer and winter crops.

 - Damp surfaces.
 The great irony of ag spraying is that chemical effect is greatest when the target plants are growing the most vigorously – normally after rain or irrigation… but… ground based equipment causes crop and surface damage and compaction layers when driven on damp surfaces.
 The drone can gain all the benefits without any trace it was ever there, other than the desired effect on target plants.